Pitcairn Island

 4 Aug 1937

-British sovereignty reaffirmed.
+British sovereignty re-affirmed

-Formally incorporated into Pitcairn as one
+into Pitcairn as one administrative

-district (Pitcairn Group of Islands).
+district (Pitcairn Group of Islands)(by the Closed

 Henderson